jcubic/jquery-terminal-wiki/Advanced-jQuery-Terminal-Tutorial.md

 when called with: `add 1 2 3 4 5` it will return `15`.

+More about parsing in [[Parsing commands]].

 ### String

-You can use string as interpreter (also in Array and Object) the string need to be a URL that points to a valid JSON-RPC service.
+You can use string as an interpreter (also in Array and Object) the string need to be a URL that points to a valid JSON-RPC service.
 If the service provide `system.describe` (defined in [1.1 draft of JSON-RPC](https://www.jsonrpc.org/historical/json-rpc-1-1-wd.html)) you can use auto-completion without any extra work.
-If you don't want to implement non-standard `system.describe`, you can provide a normal method (with the same name) that return standard JSON-RPC response, but then you will need to use the option that tells jQuery Terminal where he can find the definition of procedures that are provided by the JSON-RPC service.
+If you don't want to implement non-standard `system.describe`, you can provide a normal method (with the same name) that returns standard JSON-RPC response, but then you will need to use the option that tells jQuery Terminal where he can find the definition of procedures that are provided by the JSON-RPC service.
 To do that you can use: